 “It’s a rather nebulous portfolio,” he adds, “But I have found it to be most rewarding, especially when something I have said or suggested turns out to be helpful.
 Help is always just a phone (my phone) call away.”

-We respectfully acknowledge that we are on Treaty 6 and 8 Territory.
-In the spirit of peace, friendship and understanding we walk alongside our Indigenous brothers and sisters on the traditional meeting ground and home of Indigenous Peoples, including Cree, Saulteaux, Blackfoot, Métis and Nakota Sioux.
+We respectfully acknowledge that we are on Treaty 6 and Treaty 8 territory.
+In the spirit of peace, friendship and understanding we walk alongside our Indigenous relations in Christ on the traditional meeting ground and home of Cree, Saulteaux, Niitsitapi (Blackfoot), Nakota Sioux, Dene, Métis, and Inuit peoples.
 We give thanks for their hospitality and the opportunity to share common ground.